kamome1108/test2/README.md

 This repository contains a prototype implementation of the personal AI research agent.
 For an overview of the planned features, see [design.md](design.md).

+Captured pages are processed with OCR and a simple summarizer extracts the first few sentences for storage.

 The script is not fully functional by default.
 To try it locally, first set up a Python virtual environment.